Debra D. Mays

 Before- Quick Write

-After- Create a Word Wall.
+After- Create a picture on Ancient Egypt.

 Individual Work